MLOps-Team-Spring-2024/Diabetes-Predictor/README.md

 For each model training, the PyTorch profiler must be stepped forward.
 Be sure to include `prof.step()` at the end of each iteration of the loop.

 ### Application Logging
-We are using python's built in logging along wiht rich for formatting.
+We are using python's built in logging along with rich for formatting.
-We are currently loggin the model result.
+We are currently logging the model result.
 The log can be found inside the logging folder at the same level as the model.

 ## Project structure
 <details>